The 5 Best Ways to Sell Gift Cards Online

 Get started: www.cardcash.com

-According to its website, ClipKard accepts physical gift cards from more than 100 retailers – including partially used ones.
+According to its website, ClipKard accepts physical gift cards from about 100 retailers – including partially used ones.
 Fast food restaurants and department stores are especially popular.

 ClipKard’s quote tool will let you know if your card is currently being accepted and, if so, how much it’s worth in cash.
 If you like the quote, you can ship your gift card to ClipKard using the prepaid USPS shipping label provided to you.
 If you’re in a rush, you can choose to upgrade to priority shipping, and the price will be deducted from your payout.